The Obliged: Production

 The scene between Rick and Daryl was added to this episode based on how showrunner Angela Kang had seen Daryl's actor, Norman Reedus, act during the finale of "Wrath", where Maggie reacts vengefully at Rick's decision to keep Negan alive.
 Kang said that Reedus had played that scene representing Daryl's disturbed state, feeling the need to help out Maggie but wanting to stay loyal to Rick.
 As part of closing out Rick's arc, they wanted to have closure on that angle, and thus wrote this scene for the two characters to come to terms.
 Kang worked with the scriptwriter Geraldine Inoa, her premiere story on the show, and with both Lincoln and Reedus to establish the dialog and actions for the scene.
 With Rick's departure from the show, they instead put Michonne in Rick's role from the comic series with respect to Negan, a person that Negan connects to in contentious ways.

 Reception

 Critical reception

-"The Obliged" received critical acclaim from critics.
+"The Obliged" received critical acclaim.
 On Rotten Tomatoes, the episode has an approval rating of 90% with an average score of 7.57 out of 10 based on 20 reviews.
 The critical consensus reads: "'The Obliged' continues the season's streak of excellent episodes, bolstered by a bittersweet performance from Andrew Lincoln."